AtlasEngineCa/.github/profile/README.md

 Players will be able to join and play without any client mods.
 Resource packs are automatically generated and set to the client on connection.

 ### Progress
-To view progress on the game, join our discord server [here](https://discord.com/invite/nwqKh4QWpy)
+To view progress on the engine, join our discord server [here](https://discord.com/invite/nwqKh4QWpy)